wbotelhos/gridy/README.txt

  * arrowNone:       'arrow-none'                                // Class used as icon when there is no sort.
  * arrowUp:         'arrow-up'                                  // Class used as icon on the ascending sort.
  * before:          null                                        // Function executed before the grid load.
+ * buttonBackTitle: '&lsaquo; Back'                             // Title of the navigation button back.
+ * buttonMax:       '&lsaquo; Back'                             // Number of paging buttons visible.
+ * buttonNextTitle: 'Next &rsaquo;'                             // Title of the navigation button next.
  * buttonOption:    true                                        // Shows the pagination buttons.
+ * buttonsWidth:    'auto'                                      // Width of the buttons wrapper.
  * buttonTitle:     'page'                                      // Alternative text prepended on the page buttons.
- * buttonsWidth:    'auto'                                      // Width of the buttons wrapper.
  * cache:           false                                       // Enables the ajax cache.
  * clickFx:         false                                       // Enables rows selection on click.
  * colsWidth:       []                                          // List with the width of each column of the grid.